Tornadoes of 2025: October 25–27 (United States)

-A small tornado event occurred mainly along the Gulf Coast of the Southern United States from October 25–27.
-A total of nine tornadoes were confirmed, including two waterspouts that came ashore in Mexico Beach, Florida, one of which damaged or rolled over several RVs, resulting in 10 injuries.
+A small QLCS tornado event occurred mainly along the Gulf Coast of the Southern United States from October 25–27.
+A total of ten tornadoes were confirmed, including two waterspouts that came ashore in Mexico Beach, Florida, one of which damaged or rolled over several RVs, resulting in 10 injuries.
+In addition, a rare EF0 rated landspout touched down north of Rigby, Idaho.